quat1024/incorporeal-2-forge/README.md

 ## other things to do

-move more things to datagen, i really dont like forge datagens though
+Move more things to datagen, i really dont like forge datagens though

-# rhododendrite things i have to do
+# rhododendrite wood things i have to do

 trapdoor texture, door item and block texture, sign texture